pdinklag/JSFML/README.md

 To run a JSFML application, Java JRE 6 or higher is required.

+Graphics features require OpenGL, audio features require OpenAL.

 Furthermore, there are some platform-specific requirements that are listed below.

 ###Windows
-On Windows, the _Microsoft Visual C++ 2010 Redistributable Package_ needs to be installed.
+Windows XP SP2 or higher is required.
+Furthermore, the _Microsoft Visual C++ 2010 Redistributable Package_ needs to be installed.

 ###Linux
-JSFML requires the following packages:

-* `libglew1.6`
-* `libjpeg8`

-Users of Ubuntu (or derived distributions such as Linux Mint) should have these by default.
+Generally, it is recommended to install the latest updates from your distribution's vendor.
+For windows, an X window environment is required.

-Fedora users will need to obtain `libjpeg8` from an external source, because the official repositories only maintain `libjpeg-turbo`.
+Fedora users will need to install the package `openal-soft` manually.

 ##Building